aws-samples/aws-database-acceleration-toolkit/README.md

 # Database Acceleration Toolkit (DAT)
+Welcome to the Database Acceleration Toolkit (DAT) !!!

-'Database Acceleration Toolkit' is a collection of Terraform modules which simplify and automate initial setup and provisioning (day 1) and on-going maintainance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
+The Database Acceleration Toolkit(DAT) is a open-source Infrastrucrure-as-a-code based (Terraform) on-click solution to simplify and automate initial setup and provisioning (day 1) and on-going maintainance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.

 It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as SQL Server to Amazon Aurora and operating these databases in production.

+## Architecture:

+## Intended audience

+The intended audience for DAT are AWS customers who are migrating from commercial databases such as SQL Server to Amazon Aurora.

-## Note:
+### Note:
 We are in alpha state currently and updates may introduce breaking changes.
 Solution is not recommended for production use at this time.

-## FAQ

-Q: Who is the intended audience for DAT?

-A: The intended audience for DAT are AWS customers who are migrating from commercial databases such as SQL Server to Amazon Aurora.

-Q: What are some of the key features of DAT?
+## Database Acceleration Toolkit Features

-A: Some of the key features of DAT include automation of common tasks:
+Some of the key features of DAT include automation of common tasks:
    1. Provisioning of new Aurora cluster
    2. Provisioning of new [Aurora Global Database](https://aws.amazon.com/rds/aurora/global-database/)
    3. Monitoring Aurora database